snigdha-sen/microtorch/README.md

-# MicroTorch: Microstructure Model Fitting with Self-Supervised Learning
+# microTorch: microstructure model fitting with PyTorch

 ![logo](logo.jpeg)

-The MicroTorch software package is designed to flexibly fit diffusion MRI microstructure models, using a self-supervised deep learning approach.
+The microTorch software package is designed to flexibly fit diffusion MRI microstructure models, using a self-supervised deep learning approach.

 This work is by members of the UCL Centre for Medical Image Computing and the Cardiff University Brain Research Imaging Centre.
 Please contact snigdha.sen.20@ucl.ac.uk with any questions.